-Salt Lake City.--C. J. Johnson writes:--Mr. Jones has in days gone by did me had my wlfe great favors, and, although prompted by spirits to do many of the kind deeds he did for us, the channel through which nobility flows, must of necessity be noble.
-Our first cognizance of the presence of this staunch old reformer, since we left Chicago, was to-day.
+Salt Lake City .- C. J. Johnson writes :- Mr. Jones has in days gone by did me and my wife great favors, and, although prompted by spirits to do many of the kind deeds he did for us, the channel through which nobility flows, must of necessity be noble.
+Our first cognizance of the presence of this staunch old reformer, since we left Chicago, was to day.
 Would that all of earth's children could by their work enable themselves to obtain and wear such raiment and inborn glory, as this, our noble friend presented himself in to us this day.

-Brief Mention.-The President of the Royal Society of Great Britain, Dr. Hicker, regards Spiritualism as the prevalent superstition.
-Dr. Monks' mediumship was improved by his incarceration.
-The Rev. Canon Gilbert of St. Mary's Church, Eag., claims that neither odic force, spirits of men or the devil had anything to do with "spiritual experiments."
-It is claimed that Cape Town, Africa, is as far advanced in Spiritualism as London.
+Brief Mention.-The President of the Royal Society of Great Britain, Dr. Hicker, re-gards Spiritualism as the prevalent superstition: Dr. Monks' mediumship was improved by his in-carceration.
+The Rey-Conon Gilbert of St. Mary's.
+Church, Eng., claims that neither odic force, spirits of men or the devil/had anything to do with "spir-itual experiments."
+It is claimed that Cape Town, Africa, is as far advanced in Spiritualism as Lon-don.

-The Editor of the Rock, England, says:-As to physical aspects it by no means follows that because there is no light in Hades its occupants are therefore unable to see.
-Even on the surface of our present earth certain creatures are so constituted that their eyes are of no use to them except in the dark.
+The Editor of the Rock, England, says:-As to physical aspects it by no means follows that be-cause there is no light in Hades its occupants are therefore unable to see.
+Even on the surface of our present earth certain creatures are so consti-tuted that their eyes are of no use to them except in the dark.
 And the case of departed spirits is probably not dissimilar.
-Evil spirits at all events are in Scripture associated with darkness (as in Eph. vi.
-11.42).
-And it is also noteworthy that in those foul Spiritnalistic scances the more striking manifestations can only be had in the dark.
+Evil spirits at all events are in Section as a set of the dark as in are in Scripture associated with darkness (as in Eph. vi.
+11-12).
+And it is also noteworthy that in those foul Spiritualistic scances the more striking manifestations can only be had in the dark.

-Take Note.-The next time "Meggie" materialized was at our fourth scance, when she seemed to have acquired-much more confidence, going boldly out into the circle, taking up and handling various articles, and touching some of those in the outer-circle with her hand instead of the tube previouely employed:
+Take Note--The next time "Meggie" materi-alized was at our fourth seance, when she seemed to have acquired much more couldence, going boldly out into the circle, taking up and handling. various articles, and touching some of those in the various articles, and touching some of those in the outer circle with her hand instead of the tube previously employed?

 This has reference to a seance that occured in England.
-"Acquired more confidence;" that is curious, but true.
-Spirits at a circle can not easily materalize unless the affections go out towards them; as well expect them to do so, as to make the fire burn while you sprinkle water upon it.
+"Acquired more confidence;" that is curlous, but true.
+Spirity at a circle can not easily materalize unless the affections go out towards them; as well expect them to do so, as to make the fire burn while you sprinkle water upon it.

 The Will-Power is one sense a Spiritual force, and accomplishes wonders.
-"St. Paul," says a writer, "was bitten by a viper and felt no harm.
-The scrpent charmer can disarm the power of the reptile by heing possessed of well-balanced willpower.
+"St. Paul," says a writer, "was bitten by a viper and feit no harm.
+The serpent charmer can disarm the power of the reptile by being possessed of well-balanced willpower.
 When its influence is unbroken rapacious wild animals are subdued by it.
 In order to develop this power you must never get angry.
 There is a law in nature called action and re-action.
 When you wish to injure your fellow-man something is emitted from him which thwarts your purpose.
-When the influence is thwarted you feel revenge, and when you perceive the prosperity of the individual you tried to rain the influence you exercise for evil will recoil upon yourselt."
-He careful how you wish others ill.
-Mine times out of ten you receive the come yourself.
-If you wish to be happy make others so--Kx.
+When the influence is thwarted you feel revenge, and when you perceive the pros-perity of the individual , you tried to ruin the in-fluence you exercise for sril will recoil upon your-self."
+Be careful how you wish others ill.
+Nine times out of ten you receive the curse yourself.
+If you wish to be happy make others so - Ex.